 Notable Birds | Bearded vulture, mangrove kingfisher, African penguin, Knysna turaco, Cape sugarbird, African fish eagle, martial eagle, secretarybird | Shoebill, marabou stork, saddle-billed stork, lilac-breasted roller, pink-backed pelican, hamerkop, secretarybird, Taita falcon, southern ground hornbill, Abyssinian ground hornbill, bearded vulture, greater flamingo, lesser flamingo, kori bustard |

 Kenya doesn’t lack in this regard, either.
-The Maasai Mara and Amboseli National Park are two of the world’s premier safari destinations for seeing predators up close.
+The Masai Mara and Amboseli National Park are two of the world’s premier safari destinations for seeing predators up close.
 And, during the annual Great Wildebeest Migration, visitors can witness lions, leopards, hyenas, wild dogs, and monstrous crocodiles feasting on what can only be described as nature’s equivalent of an all-you-can-eat buffet!

 South Africa’s long coastline makes it a remarkable ocean safari destination.
 In places like iSimangaliso Wetland Park, you can snorkel with whale sharks and go on a bush safari on the same day!
 Kenya, meanwhile, boasts spectacular Indian Ocean beaches where you can snorkel among colourful reefs and see dolphins and whales from epic boat cruises.